 Since its establishment in 2008, the Bursary has continued to grow and has coordinated a range of awareness and fundraising activities within the Meriden and wider communities.

-On 31 October 2013, the Committee held an awareness and fundraising event on the topic of ‘Remote Indigenous Education – Insights and Experiences’, which featured:
+In 2013, the Committee held an awareness and fundraising event on the topic of ‘Remote Indigenous Education – Insights and Experiences’, which featured: